Depth: 90 feet

 Built: 1939, Flender Werke AG, Lübeck, Schlewsig-Holstein, Germany

 Former Names: N/A

 Sunk By: USS Roper Survivors: 0 of 46 (46 dead)

 Data Collected on Site: Still and video photography; photomosaics; site plan; high resolution multibeam; photogrammetric model; listed on the National Register of Historic Places

-Significance: U-85 is significant to American military history, maritime history and historic archaeology as it was the first German U-boat sunk by United States Naval forces off the American East Coast during World War II's Battle of the Atlantic.
+Significance: U-85 is significant to American military history, maritime history and historic archaeology as it was the first German U-boat sunk by United States naval forces off the American East Coast during World War II's Battle of the Atlantic.
 The U-85 is a very rare Type VIIB U-boat, one of only 24 built, and was the only Type VIIB U-boat lost off the U.S. East Coast during the war.

-The site now rests in approximately 100-110 feet of water about 14 miles east of Oregon Inlet.
+The site rests in approximately 90 feet of water about 14 miles east of Oregon Inlet.
 The visibility and water temperature vary greatly depending upon the dynamic, shifting currents.
 The wreck lies on its starboard side with approximately an 80° list.
 At the bow, the outer-hull is gone, exposing the pressure hull and the four forward torpedo tubes.
 Some of these tubes still have visible torpedoes inside.
 Aft of the conning tower there is visible battle damage from Roper's 3-inch deck gun.

 Following repairs, U-85 transferred from St. Nazaire to Lorient on October 11.
 After taking on fuel and fresh provisions, Greger was ready to take U-85 on a second war patrol, but this one too was a very frustrating and disappointing patrol.
 After having spent 43 days in the North Atlantic and being occasionally depth charged by planes, the U-85 found little and attacked nothing.
 Greger and his men again returned to Lorient unsuccessful.